 - a.
 Career Development.
 Many of those who earn graduate degrees in art and design will be engaged for several decades in a variety of artistic and art- and design-related professions.
-Students should be encouraged to acquire the professional development skills necessary to advance themselves according to their area of specialization and their own career objectives. - b.
+Students should be encouraged to acquire career development and entrepreneurial techniques, become aware of the attributes and characteristics associated with leadership, and develop connections and records of achievement necessary to (1) advance themselves consistent with expectations and practices in their area of specialization, and (2) fulfill their own career objectives. - b.
 Teaching.
 Many of those who are in graduate degrees in art and design are or will be engaged in art and design teaching of some type during the course of their professional careers.
 When compatible with their purposes, institutions are strongly encouraged to give attention to the preparation of graduate students as teachers.
 Whenever possible, experiences should include teaching art and design to both art/design majors and non-art/design majors.
 Graduate students, particularly at the terminal master's (MFA) and doctoral level, should have opportunities for direct teaching experiences appropriate to their major and minor areas under the supervision of master teachers.
 As appropriate to primary and secondary areas of concentration and to individual career objectives, preparation for teaching should include an introduction to the pedagogy of subject matter considered fundamental to curricula for undergraduate art and design majors, including foundations, art and design history, theory, and technology.